 At a meeting with senior White House and US intelligence officials, Sikh representatives had a “chance to thank senior federal government officials for saving [the] lives of Sikh Americans and for vigilance in protecting our community,” Pritpal Singh, the founder of the American Sikh Caucus Committee, told Reuters.

-Earlier this week, Pannun filed a civil lawsuit against the Indian government and a number of officials, including National Security Adviser Ajit Doval, who is part of the delegation traveling with Modi to the US.
+Earlier this week, Pannun filed a civil lawsuit against the Indian government and a number of officials, including National Security Adviser Ajit Doval, who was expected to be a part of the delegation traveling with Modi to the US.
 The Indian Foreign Ministry slammed the court summons, calling it “unwarranted” and “unsubstantiated.”

 Washington has urged India to investigate the murder plot against Pannun after US prosecutors alleged New Delhi’s potential involvement last year.
 While India has denied these claims, it established a high-level committee to conduct an investigation.
 The issue has complicated relations between the two nations, according to diplomats and foreign policy experts.